ASalem404/ASalem404/README.md

 <h3 align="center"> 💼 Professional Background </h3>

   <ul align="center">
-        <li align="center">⚙ Backend Development: I have hands-on experience in building robust and scalable backend systems using technologies like Node.js, Express, MongoDB, and more.</li>
+        <li>⚙ Backend Development: I have hands-on experience in building robust and scalable backend systems using technologies like Node.js, Express, MongoDB, and more.</li>
         <li>🌐 Web Technologies: I'm well-versed in web development, and I've worked with frameworks like Express.js and a lot of its important helper packages.</li>
         <li>🚀 Cloud Computing: I'm currently diving deep into AWS services, learning how to design, deploy, and maintain cloud-based solutions.</li>
         <li>📦 Containers and Orchestration: I have a keen interest in containerization technologies like Docker and orchestration tools like Kubernetes.</li>